 Judaism is the only minority religion officially recognized in the Constitution, and Jews have their own religious courts for family matters.
 Although Islam is the official religion of the state, de facto only Sunni (Maliki) Islam is socially acceptable.
 Shia Muslims, Ahmadiyya Muslims and Bahais face government restrictions that make it nearly impossible for them to openly practice their faith.
 Atheists and atheism are suppressed by both society and the government.
-Several known atheists and other citizens have received death threats and were harassed by the government in the recent past.
+Several known atheists and citizens who openly spoke negatively about Islam have received death threats and were harassed by the government in the recent past.